borg286/sevtech/README.md

 * Torch launcher : Provides a large supply of throwing torches

-* Monster spawners generate mossy cobblestone from regular cobble, making the mossy variant renewable. (possibly age 2 needed, can't confirm)
+* Monster spawners generate mossy cobblestone from regular cobble, making the mossy variant renewable.

 * SevTech contains the mod "Despawnable Spawners".
 This mod is set up to destroy spawners (the cage block) after it has spawned 400 mobs.